There are so many things to do that it’s tough to decide the best things to do in Cozumel, especially when you only have one day in port.

 When you only have one day to spare, it’s helpful to know exactly where to eat in Cozumel.
 Here are some fantastic suggestions!
 And yes, I’ve been to all of them.

-Pancho’s Backyard, in the heart of downtown San Miguel, is adjacent to Los Cinco Solas.
+Pancho’s Backyard, in the heart of downtown San Miguel, is adjacent to Los Cinco Solas shopping arcade.
 The decor is traditional Mexican style with woven leather seats and bright colors.
 Just keeping walking north along the waterfront and you’ll find Pancho’s Backyard.

 Local musicians play the sounds of Mexico for a fantastic ambiance.
 Not to worry, it’s not a noisy mariachi band.
 Instead, there are usually three people quietly playing guitar and accompanying instruments.